Ifeerus/games_app/README.md

-# Game App 2022
+# Movie App 2022
-Практическая работа студента группы IA-213 Франчук Игоря.
+The practical work of the student of IA-213 Franciuc Igor.
-2022 Кишинев UTM
+2022 Chisinau, UTM